 This guide contains everything you need to know about offering 2-day shipping on Amazon and across all of your sales channels without relying on Amazon FBA.
 Learn how fulfilling Amazon orders through an outsourced fulfillment partner helps you build your brand through customized packaging, more access to customer data, and the ability to sell across multiple sales channels through a single fulfillment network.

 What is Amazon FBA?

 Amazon offers three fulfillment options for third-party sellers: Fulfillment by Amazon(Amazon FBA), Fulfillment by Merchant (FBM), and Seller-Fulfilled Prime (SFP).

-Similarly, FBA allows third-party sellers to store products in Amazon’s warehouses, where fulfillment, shipping, and customer interaction is handled on shops’ behalf.
+Powered by Amazon’s internal fulfillment and logistics network, FBA’s primary purpose is to provide 1- to 2-day delivery (and, increasingly, same day delivery) to Amazon Prime members.
+FBA allows third-party sellers to store products in Amazon’s warehouses, and Amazon handles fulfillment, shipping, and customer interaction on behalf of third-party sellers.
 Amazon takes a percentage of sales and delivers product in Amazon Prime packaging.

-The convenience and efficiency of FBA makes it possible for essentially anyone to sell on Amazon, but serious sellers looking to scale their brand will soon begin to see the limitations of FBA.
+The convenience and efficiency of FBA makes it possible for essentially anyone to sell on Amazon, but serious sellers looking to scale their brand will soon begin to see the limitations of Amazon FBA.

 How can I sell on Amazon without FBA?